tyaga/sfVkontaktePlugin/README.md

 		User:
 		  actAs: [sfVkontakteApiUser]

-		// You can specify the name of the user model in your app.yml:
-		all:
-		  vkontakte:
-		    user_model: Profile # Default value is **User**.

 11. Build and load your schema, or import sql manually.
 Then publish plugin assets.

 		$ ./symfony doctrine:build --all --and-load